-Approve as proposed.
+Approve as proposed with the recommendation that the applicant retain the quoins and dental molding on the historic building.
 While the applicant is changing the front of the house and foreclosing the possibility of historic landmark designation for this house, the proposed additions and modifications are compatible with the historic character of the district in terms of materials and style.
+A City of Austin Documentation package should be completed before the permit is released.